This post may contain affiliate links. Read my disclosure policy.

 - Top with sauce, mozzarella cheese, and parmesan cheese.

-- I typically use turkey sausage to make it a little less greasy and cut out a few calories (and mainly because my husband can’t eat much pork).
+- Use your favorite sausage.
+I typically use turkey sausage to make it a little less greasy.
 But any kind of Italian sausage is fine.
 Like a little more heat?
 Use hot Italian sausage.

-- The original recipe calls for a couple of tablespoons of sugar.
+- Sugar is optional.
+The original recipe calls for a couple of tablespoons of sugar.
 Some say that this helps balance the acidity in the sauce.
 I don’t feel that it is necessary, so it’s your call whether you use it or not.

-- As I mentioned, while the texture does change slightly, this lasagna, when using the Barilla lasagna noodles, has held up well to reheating and even freezing and reheating.
+As is common with gluten free pasta, the texture does change slightly when it isn’t eaten right away.
+However, this lasagna, when using the Barilla lasagna noodles, has held up well to reheating and even freezing and reheating.

-- Start with a salad, such as this Italian-Style Wedge Salad or Avocado Cucumber Tomato Salad.
+- Start with a salad.
+Try this Italian-Style Wedge Salad or a Caprese Zoodles Salad.

-- Lemon Parmesan Roasted Broccoli or Roasted Asparagus and Mushrooms with Balsamic Vinegar make lovely side dishes for gf lasagna.
+- Have veggies on the side.
+Lemon Parmesan Roasted Broccoli or Roasted Asparagus and Mushrooms with Balsamic Vinegar make lovely side dishes for gf lasagna.

 World’s Best Gluten Free Lasagna